renesas-rz/meta-rz-edge-ai-demo/README.md

 * 2-D Point Projection of the identified pose is shown in the right-hand side of the application.

+### Face Detection Mode
+* Click "Start Inference/Stop Inference" to run inference continuously.
+* Click "Input->Load Image/Video" to load a static image or video file.

+Expected results:
+* Lines are drawn around the facial regions of the detected face.
+* Total FPS and inference time is shown in the top right-hand corner of the application.
+* 2-D Point Projection of the identified face mesh is shown in the right-hand side of the application.

 ### Common Mode Settings
 * Click "Input->Load Camera Feed" to return to live camera feed.
 * Click "Inference Engine->TensorFlow Lite + ArmNN delegate" to run inference